igarcica/PicknPlace/pick_n_place/README.md

 ## Execution using ROSPlan

+The rqt_reconfigure parameters related to the planner are:
+- ***Start SM:***
+  - **plan_pddl_demo**: Generates pddl problem based on current state of KB,
+- ***Object's properties***:
+  - **layers**: Labels for the number of layers of the object (4l, 6l, 8l, 12l or 16l)
+  - **stiffness**: Stiffness value of the folded object.
+  - **friction**: Friction value of the folded object.

-Compile the PDDL package that includes the action client (RPTutorial10.cpp):
+0. Compile the PDDL package that includes the action client (RPTutorial10.cpp):

 ``catkin_make --only-pkg-with-deps rosplan_planning_system``

-After launching the previous launches, launch the the knowledge base, problem and planner interface to store the PDDL model and generate the problem and call the planner:
+1. After launching the previous launches, launch the the knowledge base, problem and planner interface to store the PDDL model and generate the problem and call the planner:

 ``cd PicknPlace/pnp_planner/launch``
 ``roslaunch rosplan_tutorial10.launch``